 “Magda was awesome, friendly, helpful, and had a wealth of information about the area and the animals…The food was delicious too!
 It was nice not to have to worry about packing your own lunch.
 We also got up close to the whales – or rather they got up close and personal with us!”
 Trip Advisor 2011 Day Tour

-Award Winning Tours – In 2009 we were named one of the “200 Best Outfitters in the World” by National Geographic Adventure Magazine.
+Award Winning Tours – We have been named one of the “200 Best Outfitters in the World” by National Geographic Adventure Magazine.

 Naturalist / Guides – Our seasoned, professional guides, (average age 30+) willingly share their knowledge of the whales, bald eagles, harbor seals you may encounter.